solo-io/gloo/docs/content/guides/security/waf/_index.md

 The following sections will explain how to enable this rule on the gateway level as well as on the virtual service level.

-The following tutorials assume basic knowledge of Gloo and it's routing capabilities, as well a kubernetes cluster running Gloo Enterprise edition and the [petstore example]({{% versioned_link_path fromRoot="/guides/traffic_management/hello_world/" %}}).
+The following tutorials assume basic knowledge of Gloo and its routing capabilities, as well a kubernetes cluster running Gloo Enterprise edition and the [petstore example]({{% versioned_link_path fromRoot="/guides/traffic_management/hello_world/" %}}).

 #### Http Gateway